Skip to main content

 Jennifer

 Jennifer is a young mother with an 8-month-old daughter, Maya.
-During her pregnancy she felt very protective of her unborn baby and was terrified of having a miscarriage like her sister.
-For the whole nine months, Jennifer would frequently go to the bathroom to make sure she was not bleeding.
-She would hold her breath around any chemicals and move on a bus if someone wearing perfume sat beside her.
-She switched to only natural products and cleansers at home, and brought her own bedsheets and cleaning products when staying at her parents’ house.
+During her pregnancy she felt very protective of her unborn baby and was terrified of having a miscarriage like her sister did.
+For the whole nine months, Jennifer would frequently go to the bathroom to check that she was not bleeding.
+She would hold her breath around any chemicals and move seats if someone wearing perfume sat beside her on transit.
+She switched to only natural products at home and brought her own bedsheets and cleaning products when staying at her parents' house.

 For the first few months Jennifer would check at least 10 times a night that Maya was breathing, despite having two monitors on in the baby’s room.
 Seeing how anxious Jennifer was, her husband offered to check on the baby instead, but Jennifer did not trust him to do it right and would refuse.